 1. Reduce Lint & Buildup- Helps remove lint and buildup in your locs.
-I especially love using it to tackle lint at the ends of my locs as that's where mines tend to get trap most especially in the winter months when I'm wearing sweaters.
+I especially love using it to tackle lint at the ends of my locs as that's where mine tend to get trap most, especially in the winter months when I'm wearing sweaters.
 It does a great job without damaging my locs.
-Its definitely a great way to remove surface buildup and lint before it completely traps inside your locs.
+It's definitely a great way to remove surface buildup and lint before it completely traps inside your locs.

 2. Reduce Frizz & Prevents Breakage- Ok frizz be gone!
 Well not completely, but enough to help us style our hair in between retwist.
-Brushing with our locs brush from scalp to roots allows the moisture you've added to your scalp to evenly distribute.
-Your locs now being moisturized is less likely to break and frizz.
+Brushing with our loc brush from scalp to roots allows the moisture you've added to your scalp to evenly distribute.
+Your locs, now being moisturized, are less likely to break it helps to minimize frizz.

 4. Helps with Hair Growth- Brushing your locs stimulates the hair follicles just like a hands-on scalp massage would.
 This stimulation causes more blood to flow to the scalp, delivering tons of oxygen and nutrients to your follicles for quicker growth.

 It’s a good idea to wait until your locs are mature enough so they don’t unravel easily.
-A few months in the locing process.
-Even though soft bristle brushes are generally soft to touch, they can unravel and fuzz up new locs easily.
+We recommend waiting until your locs are fully mature, although gentle brushing in starter locs has been done by some of our tribe members.
+Even though the loc brush bristles are generally soft to touch, the brush can cause unravelling on new/starter locs.
 If you have certain areas of your locs that unravel easily then simply avoid brushing these areas.

 How to Brush Your Locs?

 I usually start from the scalp and gently move downward.
 To make it easier you can divide your locs into sections and brush small groups at a time.
-You can either brush your locs while they are wet or, after they are dry.
 Brushing your loc when they are dry, before you shampoo, is ideal for reducing lint, frizz and buildup.
-I often focus on the end of my locs, due my my hair length that's where I primarily collect lint.
+I often focus on the end of my locs due my my hair length and my ends being the place where I primarily collect lint.